tilt-dev/company/product-development/README.md

 There may be rare cases where someone gets assigned to an epic that they don't want to work on, but in those cases we should explicitly call out that this is happening and why.

-At all times, every Tilter should have 1-2 epics assigned to them that haven't been started yet.
-The epics are their "Next Up" list.
-This isn't final - they may get reassigned.
-But we bias towards keeping the current assignment so that Tilters know what's coming next.

 ### Starting an Epic